AMReX-Fluids/AMReX-Hydro/Docs/source/MOL.rst

 Effect of boundary conditions (SetXEdgeBCs in Utils / hydro_bcs_K.H )
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Domain boundary conditions affect the above in two ways.
+Domain boundary conditions affect the above in three ways.

 (1) First, they potentially impact the slope computation in cells
 adjacent to the domain boundary (see `[sec:slopes] <#sec:slopes>`__).

 (2) Second, if the face is on a domain boundary and the boundary
 condition type is extdir, we set both :math:`u_L` and :math:`u_R` to the
 boundary value.
-If the boundary condition type is , or on the low side
+If the boundary condition type is foextrap, hoextrap, or
-of the domain, we set :math:`u_L = u_R.` (If on the high side then we
+reflecteven on the low side of the domain,
+we set :math:`u_L = u_R.` (If on the high side then we
-set :math:`u_R = u_L.`) If the boundary condition type is , we set
+set :math:`u_R = u_L.`) If the boundary condition type is reflectodd , we set
 :math:`u_L = u_R = 0.`

-(3) In addition, if the domain boundary condition on the low side is or
+(3) In addition, if the domain boundary condition on the low side is foextrap
-, we set :math:`u_L = u_R = \min (u_R, 0).` If the domain boundary
+or hoextrap, we set :math:`u_L = u_R = \min (u_R, 0).` If the domain boundary
-condition on the high side is or , we set
+condition on the high side is foextrap or hoextrap, we set
 :math:`u_L = u_R = \max (u_L, 0).` This has the effect of not allowing
 the velocity at an outflow face to flow back into the domain.